 Quick and Easy Christmas Truck Snow Globe

-This week I am co-hosting Creative Crafts Christmas Edition with my crafty friends Laura from Me and My Inklings and Meg from Makeable Crafts and Ann from Bella Crafts Publishing.
+This week I am co-hosting Creative Crafts Christmas Edition with my crafty friends Laura from Me and My Inklings and Lindsay from Artsy Fartsy Mama.
 Featuring holly and jolly craft projects each day this week from some of the most talented designers we know.
 Check out my tutorial, then scroll down to see all the creativity AND stop back each day this week to see what everyone has created!

 Here's what you need to make a Waterless Snow Globe: